kanidm/kanidm/CODE_OF_CONDUCT.md

 - Public or private harassment
 - Publishing others’ private information, such as a physical or electronic address, without explicit permission
+- Refusing to accept decisions or reasonable requests of project maintainers
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities